Pakistan Military Academy: Courses

 There are five types of courses (or curricular plans) that run parallel to each other.
-The types of courses are:
+The types of courses are: the PMA Long Course, the Technical Cadet Course, the Integrated Course, and the PMA Lady Cadets' Course.

 PMA Long Course

 The PMA Long Course is for regular commissioned officers of combat and combat support arms & services.
 The Long Course has a duration of two years, which is divided into four terms of six months each.
-After the 2-year training period, Cadets pass out as 2nd Lieutenants.
+After the 2-year training period, cadets are commissioned as second lieutenants.

 Technical Cadet Course (TCC)

-Candidates who wish to join the army as an engineer apply for this course.
-Candidates are required to have completed 12 years of academic education, including courses in Physics, Chemistry, and Mathematics.
+Candidates who wish to join the army as an engineers apply for this course.
+Candidates are required to have completed 12 years of academic education, including courses in physics, chemistry, and mathematics.
 Candidates who are successful in all tests conducted for selection are then sent to a NUST institution for a Bachelor of Engineering degree, depending on the field they choose: